-- Read and be able to confidently articulate the content of both Part One and Annex A of Keeping Children Safe in Education (DfE 2021). - Be familiar with this policy including the issues of confidentiality for processing information lawfully and in line with the rights of the individual as outlined in the GDPR Policy and The Data Protection Act [2021]. - Be alert to the signs and indicators of possible abuse [inc. child sexual exploitation (CSE), FGM, radicalisation and serious and violent crime] - See Keeping Children Safe in Education (DfE 2021). - Record and refer concerns on the College's safeguarding referral forms [via CPOMS]. - Deal with a disclosure of abuse from a student in line with the recommendations in this Policy.
-These must be passed to one of the Designated Staff immediately, followed by a written account. - Be prepared to identify children who may benefit from Early Help. - Be involved in ongoing monitoring and recording information to support the implementation of individual education programmes and interagency child protection and child support plans. - Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc. - Be expected to behave in accordance with Guidance for Safer Working Practice for those Working with Children and Young People in Education settings (Safer Recruitment Consortium 2019).
+- Read and be able to confidently articulate the content of both Part One and Annex A of Keeping Children Safe in Education (DfE 2022).
+In addition to this, some staff (inc. governors, volunteers and 3rd parties) will also read other relevant sections which outline their specific responsibilities in KCSiE 2022. - Be familiar with this policy including the issues of confidentiality for processing information lawfully and in line with the rights of the individual as outlined in the GDPR Policy and The Data Protection Act [2021]. - Be alert to the signs and indicators of possible abuse See Keeping Children Safe in Education (DfE 2022). - Record and refer concerns on the College's safeguarding referral forms [via CPOMS]. - Deal with a disclosure of abuse from a student in line with the recommendations in this Policy.
+These must be passed to one of the Designated Staff immediately, followed by a written account. - Be prepared to identify children who may benefit from Early Help or a Re-Think Formulation. - Be involved in ongoing monitoring and recording information to support the implementation of individual education programmes and interagency child protection and child support plans. - Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc. and be expected to behave in accordance with Guidance for Safer Working Practice for those Working with Children and Young People in Education settings (Safer Recruitment Consortium 2019).

-2.4 Responding to children who report abuse.
+2.4 Responding to children and Adults who report abuse.